KLab-UT/CatPop/README.md

    <br />
    ![Image1](fst_csv_structure.png)<br />
    <br />
-   Once again you may label things as you wish, but be consistent with formatting.
+   Note that you may label these as you wish, but the columns need to be labelled with the underscore between population names. formatting.
 Also, the input file needs to be named
    ```<input_prefix>_fst.csv```